Trump Is Filling Court Seats With Anti-LGBTQ, Anti-Abortion Judges

 It wasn’t a pretty vote.
 Every Democrat on the Judiciary Committee opposed her nomination.
 They scrutinized her past writings on abortion, which include her questioning the precedent of Roe v.
 Wade and condemning the birth control benefit under the Affordable Care Act as “a grave infringement on religious liberty.”
 One Democrat, Al Franken (Minn.), called her out for taking a speaking fee from the Alliance Defending Freedom, a nonprofit that’s defended forced sterilization for transgender people and has been dubbed a hate group by the Southern Poverty Law Center.

-Barrett is the model judicial candidate for this White House: a young conservative opposed to abortion and LGBTQ rights.
+Barrett is the model judicial candidate for this White House: young, conservative, and opposed to abortion and LGBTQ rights.
 For all the stories about President Donald Trump using his executive power to roll back civil rights protections — in the past day, his administration axed the ACA birth control benefit and ended workplace protections for transgender people — it is here, on the courts, where his team is working most aggressively to reshape the country.

 “Trump’s speed in nominating judges has been perhaps the most successful aspect of his presidency,” said Carl Tobias, a law professor at the University of Richmond who specializes in judicial nominations.
 “Trump has easily surpassed Obama, Bush and Clinton at this point in the first year of their presidencies in terms of the sheer number nominated.”

 He has.
 Ten months in, Trump has nominated 17 circuit court judges and 39 district court judges.
-That’s far more than former President Barack Obama’s seven circuit court nominees and four district court nominees by this point in his first year of office.
-Former President George W. Bush had nominated 11 circuit judges and 31 district judges by this point.
+That’s far more than former President Barack Obama’s 10 circuit court nominees and eight district court nominees by this point in his first year of office.
+Former President George W. Bush had nominated 14 circuit judges and 32 district judges by this point.

 He’s also got more court seats to fill.
 He inherited a whopping 108 court vacancies when he became president ― double the number of vacancies Obama inherited when he took office.
 That’s largely due to Republicans’ years-long strategy of denying votes to Obama’s court picks to keep those seats empty for a future GOP president to fill.
 It worked.

-Note: CORRECTION: This article originally stated that in the first ten months of former President Barack Obama’s presidency, he appointed seven circuit court nominees and four district court nominees.
-Obama appointed 10 circuit court nominees and eight district court nominees by this point in his first year of office.
-This article originally stated former President George W. Bush had nominated 11 circuit judges and 31 district judges by this point.
-However, Bush had nominated 14 circuit judges and 32 district judges by this point.